+Aim The nurness of this stage is to:

 Aim The purpose of this stage is to:

-- build or deliver the planned solution(s)
+build or deliver the planned solution(s)

 - manage risk, and

 - control scope, budget and scheduling

 Key activities in this stage - Building / construction

-ney delivities in this stage - Product development
+- Product development

 - Monitoring and controls

 - Reporting

 Who is involved - Project Manger

-vviio is involved - Project Hunger
+- Project Team

 - Consultants / Contractors

-·

 - Project Sponsor

-O deside and deside deside - Project Oversight Committee
+- Project Board

 Outputs produced during - Decision log

 this stage - Issues log

-- Project Reports
+- - Project Reports

 - Updated Project Plan (as required)

 Things to think about By this stage, stakeholder communications or engagement activities should be

-well established, however, if not, a Communications Plan (Appendix 4) or an
+Ū well established, however, if not, a Communications Plan (Appendix 4) or an

 Engagement Plan (Appendix 5) should be produced and discussed with the

 Communications and Engagement Team as required.

 - Are there any risks emerging that were not anticipated?

 - Are conditions changing in ways that may impact scope, budget, time or

 quality?

 Templates Communications Plan - Appendix 4

-Engagement Plan - Appendix 5
+remplaces Engagement Plan - Appendix 5

 Project Plan - Appendix 7

 Project Report - Appendix 8

 Decision Log - Appendix 9

 Issues Log - Appendix 10

-133de3 E66 Appendix 10
+issues Log Appendix 10

+Cotoway The deliverables should be formally signed off as completed by the Droject

 Gateway The deliverables should be formally signed off as completed by the Project

-Gateway Manager.
+Manager.

-Wallager.

 Gateway 5

 Validation of deliverables

-validation of deliverables